dineshswamy/chatminion-chrome-app/README.md

 * HTML + CSS

-* Web RTC for video calls support
+* Web RTC for video calls support(powered by peerjs)

 * PostgreSQL
 >postgresql is used , because heroku primarily supports postgres.You are free to use any database